taranis-ai/taranis.ai/content/en/docs/getting-started/deployment-kubernetes.md

 Open file `.env` and change defaults if needed.
 More details about environment variables can be found [here](https://github.com/taranis-ai/taranis-ai/blob/master/docker/README.md).

-See [Advanced monitoring](./advanced-monitoring.md) for more logging insights.
+See [Internal TLS Configuration](./tls-configuration.md) for setting up TLS encryption and [Advanced monitoring](./advanced-monitoring.md) for more logging insights.

 ## Convert via Kompose